 Fibre to the Premises (FTTP)

-as above, FTTP will replace ADSL & FTTC for most properties in Lymm from late 2021, with copper phone lines (ADSL & FTTC) becoming obsolete in most cases from 2025.
+as above, FTTP has largely replaced ADSL & FTTC for most properties in Lymm since late 2021, with copper phone lines (ADSL & FTTC) becoming obsolete in most cases from 2025.
 Copper phone lines may be around for longer - they are able to deliver power (and work during a power cut) and are more suited to some specific applications (certain monitoring solutions) than fibre / FTTP lines.